Martin’s Chocolatier – A Selection Review

-As some of you know, I have a particular weakness for milk chocolate, so when find me a gift offered some chocolates from Martin’s Chocolatier to review, I chose the Milky Moody Selection.
+As some of you know, I have a particular weakness for milk chocolate, so when Find Me a Gift offered some chocolates from Martin’s Chocolatier to review, I chose the Milky Moody Selection.
 The website looked promising, stating “handcrafted luxury chocolate collections”, sourcing “only the finest luxury chocolates from around the world”.
+But, oh dear!

-There was a bit of a delay in delivery, so to assuage my chocolate deficiency, I was very kindly sent these delightful little shoes.
+Turned out, there was a bit of a delay in delivery.
+So to assuage my chocolate deficiency, Find Me a Gift, kindly sent me a delightful pair of little white chocolate shoes.
 I fell in love with them on the spot and could not bring myself to spoil their perfection by tucking into them.
 They are currently decorating my sitting room, but I have plans for them to top a forthcoming cake – just perfect for creating a wow factor, or so I’m hoping.
 They would make a great stocking filler for a sweet toothed shoe lover.

 The chocolates eventually arrived.
 At first glance, they looked to be quite interesting and I was looking forward to trying them – who am I kidding, when do I not look forward to chocolate?
 There was a good range of flavours and fillings and they weren’t all the usual suspects.
 The names were unusual too: Beethoven, Moulin Rouge & Edwina to name but a few.
 But there was no explanation as to why they were so called.
 On the box, these are described as “Finest quality chocolates.
 Ultimate taste experience”.
 Sadly, I did not find either of these statements to be the case.